-Catriona Moore has a background in policy and communications and has worked for a number of health and social care organisations.
-She has also served as an elected councillor in a London borough and a school governor, and was for a short period a trustee of Reverse Rett.
+Catriona Moore has a background in policy and communications and has worked for a number of health, social care and disability organisations.

 When her younger daughter was diagnosed with Rett Syndrome in 2009 shortly before her second birthday, Catriona found herself dealing in practice with things she’d previously thought she understood in principle.